Tai Chi

 Because Tai Chi is truly a holistic approach to exercise, the surroundings, music, clothing, and time of day are considered by the Chinese to be of equal importance.
 The real benefits of Tai Chi exercise are the improvements in the arm and shoulder movements, more flexibility in your legs, an increase in lung capacity and better balance.
 Tai Chi is generally practiced in the early morning and around sunset in the evening.
 If at all possible, this is a good way to plan your practice times.
 Tai Chi is customarily performed outdoors in a park.
 Your own yard would be an ideal place, weather permitting.
 If none of those are possible because of the difficulty in getting outside, setting yourself up outdoors with a chair, or if you live in an urban area with a great deal of traffic and noise, consider what is available to you within your own home or apartment.
 Pick a favorite room, preferably one with a good size window that looks out at a pleasant scene.

 "No more braving the bad weather or trying to squeeze gym work-outs into your busy schedule.
-Now you can get fit in the comfort of your own home, at your own pace!
+Now you can get fit in the comfort of your own home or office, at your own pace!
 Adapting the popular, hugely benefical T'ai Chi exercise to a seated form."

 Tai Chi For Todays Health